LLNL/units/docs/user-guide/equation_units.rst

 The wind scales are not very accurate since they match up a slightly fuzzier notion to actual wind speed.
 There are general charts and the equations in use utilize a polynomial to approximate them to a continuous scale.
 So the units when used are generally convertible to a velocity unit such as m/s.
 There are currently 10 undefined equation units available if needed.
+The density scales (API Gravity, Degree Baume Heavy and Light ) are based on handbook definitions at typical temperature scales.
+A few more like this might be added in the near future.
 Equation Value conversions
 -----------------------------
 The actual definitions of the equations are found in the `unit::precise::equation` namespace.
 Two functions are provided that convert values from equation values to units and vice versa.